 How did we perform our study?

 We wanted to direcly compare the application habits of sunscreens and moisturisers so we bought two of the market leader products; SPF30 sunscreen and SPF30 moisturiser* and recruited 60 people to come visit us on two occassions.
-Each time they came, we shone a low intensity UV light** upon them and took a picture with our special camera*** when they came in and then we asked them to apply either the sunscreen or moisturiser as they normally would and then took their picture again.
+Each time they came, we shone a low intensity UV light** upon them and took a picture with our special camera***.
+We tjem asked them to apply either the sunscreen or moisturiser as they normally would and then took their picture again.
 We also asked the participants to fill out a quick questionnaire to try and find out some details that could help us interpret their behaviour.

 As you can see from the pics, the SPF in the sunscreen/moisturiser absorbs the UV light and appears black on our pictures whereas the uncovered skin reflects the light back and appears lighter.
 Note that this imaging system also reveals non-visible sun damage and deep pigmentation in the skin – lots of freckles!